KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 See also :ref:`text_property_direction`.

-A related feature is "Text Orientation", which allows rotating horizontal text when it is typeset vertically.
+.. note:: A related feature is "Text Orientation", which allows rotating horizontal text when it is typeset vertically.
 Krita does not current support this feature, but it is planned in the future.

 .. _text_property_text_indent:

 Text Indent
 ~~~~~~~~~~~

 Text Indent allows setting indentation at the line start.
 Only works when the text is wrapping.
+The main control is a slider defining the size of the indent.
+There's two more advanced controls:

+Hanging Indentation
+    This does not apply indentation to the stating line, but instead the subsequent lines.
+Indent after hard breaks
+    This makes it so each line after a hard break qualifies as a starting lines.
+Frequently used for poetry.

 .. _text_property_text_align: